 Transfer Learning with a Convolutional Neural Network (CNN)

 Due to the limited size of the dataset and limited scope of the project, creating and training an original CNN specifically for recognition of CLM symptoms was considered impractical.
-Instead, a pre-existing CNN was retrained through bottleneck feature extraction [39] [40] [41]23 to act as a binary classifier through replacement of the final Fully Connected layer with one of a significantly higher learn rate and the replacement of the final Classification layer with one with only two outputs.
+Instead, a pre-existing CNN was retrained through bottleneck feature extraction.
+Due to its versatility in regard to transfer learning [39] and ability to generalise well [40], VGG-19 was chosen for this investigation.
+VGG-19 is a forty-seven-layer network containing nineteen learnable layers.
+The pre-existing instance of VGG19 used in this investigation was originally trained on a set of over a million images from the ImageNet database [41] to recognise everyday objects such as stationery and animals.
+This original network would sort data into thousands of potential categories, so it was necessary to modify the network through replacement of the final Classification layer, as shown in Figure 23, with one with only two outputs.
+This produced a binary classifier.